RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable gamelist filters**

 Activating or deactivating the ability to filter your gamelists.
 This can normally be left enabled.

-**Enable quick system select**

-If enabled, it's possible to navigate between gamelists using the _Left_ and _Right_ buttons without having to first go back to the System view.

 **Display on-screen help**